In light, the dust that gathered on bathroom lime-grime

 one day she was sitting quietly in the bathroom

-knees up to her chest on the floor of the shower
+knees up to her chest on the floor of the bath

-and there was mellifluous wind that moved the curtain
+and there was a mellifluous wind that shifted the curtain

-so of course, she had to wrench the fabric,
+so of course, in a bubbling rage, she stood to wrench the fabric,

 tearing the blockade from its railing.